ros2/design/articles/actions.md

 After a goal has been accepted the client should call this service to receive the result.
 The result will indicate the final status of the goal and any user defined data.

+Once the server sends the result to the client it should free up any resources used by the action.
+If the client never asks for the result then the server should discard the result after a timeout period.

 #### Goal Status Topic

 * **Direction**: Server publishes